Market

 Since your Company does not have net worth of Rs.
 500 Crores or more or turnover of Rs.

-section 135 of the Companies Act, 2013 relating to Corporate Social Responsibility is not
+135 of the Companies Act, 2013 relating to Corporate Social Responsibility is not applicable

-applicable and hence the Company need not adopt any Corporate Social Responsibility
+and hence the Company need not adopt any Corporate Social Responsibility Policy.

-with Regulation 22 of SEBI (LODR) Regulations, 2015, a vigil Mechanism for Directors
+Regulation 22 of SEBI (LODR) Regulations, 2015, a vigil Mechanism for Directors and

-and employees to report genuine concerns has been established.
-It also provides for
+employees to report genuine concerns has been established.
+It also provides for necessary

 Vigil Mechanism Policy has been established by the Company for directors and employees